eirikhanssen/jats2epub/README.md

 **jats2epub v1.0-RC1 does not work out of the box!
 You need to follow the simple install instructions found in the README folder.**

+The latest release can be downloaded from: https://github.com/eirikhanssen/jats2epub/releases/latest

 ## Purpose
 Create valid EPUB documents from journal articles marked up using the NISO JATS XML tagset.